 Balance of System items include:

 After your equipment has been delivered, you can begin the installation of your system.
-We provide instructional materials, including some video guides.
+Project Solar provides instructional materials, including some video guides.

 However, DIY instructions may not currently contain specifics for some flat roof installations.
 We are working on expanding our instructional material for these types of projects.